programminghistorian/jekyll/en/lessons/collaborative-blog-with-jekyll-github.md

 difficulty: 2
 activity: presenting
 topics: [website, data-management]
-abstract: "In this lesson you will be introduced to the challenges and opportunities that Jekyll, a popular, static site generator, offers for publishing collaborative, ongoing research online."
+abstract: In this lesson you will be introduced to the challenges and opportunities that Jekyll, a popular, static site generator, offers for publishing collaborative, ongoing research online.
 avatar_alt: A man and a woman dancing in a group
 ---